WordPress/meta-environment/docs/install.md

 1. [Setup Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/docs/en-US/installation/).

-	We recommend that you follow the step to install the `vagrant-hostsupdater` plugin, because if you don't then you will need to manually add the hostnames for each WME site to your local hosts file.
+	We recommend that you follow the step to install the `vagrant-goodhost` plugin, because if you don't then you will need to manually add the hostnames for each WME site to your local hosts file.

 	Make sure you have the latest version of VirtualBox, Vagrant, and VVV.